 Introduction and Intent

 Ormiston Victory Academy is divided into 7 year groups, Year 7-13.
 Core subjects are banded and set according to continued assessment.
-Setting is reviewing regularly following different assessment points throughout the academic year.
+Setting is reviewed regularly following different assessment points throughout the academic year.

 Year 7 to 10 have 25 timetabled lessons per week, Year 11 have 26 lessons per week with a variety of Academy Enrichment offered daily.
 Year 12 and 13 have 5 lessons per subject, per week, with additional supervised study periods.

-The intent of our curriculum is to provide the depth of knowledge and fine technical skills that our students need to take advantage of opportunities, responsibilities and experiences in later life.
+Victory Curriculum Intent Aim: To provide the depth of knowledge and fine technical skills that our students need to take advantage of opportunities, responsibilities and cultural experiences.
 In this way it addresses social disadvantage and provides all students with the best possible chance in life.
 The curriculum has equally high ambition for academic, vocational and technical pathways.
 Across each discipline, knowledge and skills are sequenced towards clearly defined goals.
 It is critical to us that our students enjoy all of their learning experience and thrive by being taught by high quality subject specialists.

 The objectives of our curriculum are to: